-We conduct business in three geographic regions-the Americas, EMEA and APAC-and operate in two segments, Video and Broadband.
+We conduct business in three geographic regions- the Americas, EMEA and APAC-and operate in two segments, Video and Broadband.
 Our Video business sells video processing, production and playout solutions, and services worldwide to broadband operators and satellite and telco Pay-TV service providers, which we refer to collectively as "service providers," as well as to broadcast and media companies, including streaming media companies.
 Our Video business infrastructure solutions are delivered either through shipment of our products, software licenses or as SaaS subscriptions.
-Our Broadband business sells broadband access solutions and related services, including our CableOS software-based broadband access solution, to broadband operators globally.
+Our Broadband business sells broadband access solutions and related services, including our cOS (formerly CableOS) software-based broadband access solution, to broadband operators globally.

 Historically, our revenue has been dependent upon spending in the cable, satellite, telco, broadcast and media industries, including streaming media.
-Our customers' spending patterns are dependent on a variety of factors, including but not limited to: economic conditions in the United States and international markets, including the Russia-Ukraine conflict, such as inflation, rising interest rates, potential supply chain disruptions, volatility in capital markets and foreign currency fluctuations; volatility and uncertainty in the banking and financial services sector, access to financing; annual budget cycles of each of the industries we serve; impact of industry consolidations; and customers suspending or reducing spending in anticipation of new products or new standards, new industry trends and/or technology shifts.
+Our customers' spending patterns are dependent on a variety of factors, including but not limited to: economic conditions in the United States and international markets, and the impact of factors such as the Hamas-Israel and Russia-Ukraine conflicts, inflation, rising interest rates, potential supply chain disruptions, volatility in capital markets and foreign currency fluctuations; volatility and uncertainty in the banking and financial services sector; access to financing; annual budget cycles of each of the industries we serve; impact of industry consolidations; customers suspending or reducing spending in anticipation of new products or new standards; and new industry trends and/or technology shifts.
 If our product portfolio and product development plans do not position us well to capture an increased portion of the spending in the markets in which we compete, our revenue may decline.
 As we attempt to further diversify our customer base in these markets, we may need to continue to build alliances with other equipment manufacturers and suppliers, cloud service providers, content providers, resellers and system integrators, managed services providers and software developers; adapt our products for new applications; take orders at prices resulting in lower margins; and build internal expertise to handle the particular operational, payment, financing and/or contractual demands of our customers, which could result in higher operating costs for us.